Molly DeWolf Swenson

 Molly DeWolf Swenson is an American entrepreneur, musician and Emmy-winning film producer.
-She is best known for being a co-founder of LA-based media company RYOT, which was acquired in 2016 by HuffPost / AOL (now Oath, Inc, a subsidiary of Verizon), a venture capitalist at LA-based technology fund 3Rodeo and a contestant on Season 10 of American Idol while she was interning at The White House under President Barack Obama.
+She is the co-founder and CEO of Mozi, alongside Ev Williams.
+She was also a co-founder of Los Angeles-based media company RYOT, which was acquired in 2016 by HuffPost / AOL (now Oath, Inc, a subsidiary of Verizon), a venture capitalist at LA-based technology fund 3Rodeo and a contestant on Season 10 of American Idol while she was interning at The White House under President Barack Obama.

-Personal life
+Early life and education

-DeWolf Swenson was born in Seattle, Washington to a doctor mother and a dancer father.
-She attended public high school Garfield High School and then Harvard, where she graduated in 2010.
+Swenson was born in Seattle, to a doctor mother and a dancer father.
+She attended Garfield High School and then Harvard University, where she graduated in 2010.

 Career

-While at the White House, she auditioned for American Idol, where she was considered an early top contender.
-After American Idol, she was hired by Global Philanthropy Group where she worked with Shakira, Kobe Bryant and Ben Stiller on philanthropic strategy.
+While interning at the White House, she auditioned for American Idol, where she was considered an early top contender.
+After American Idol, she was hired by Global Philanthropy Group where she worked with Shakira, Kobe Bryant, and Ben Stiller on philanthropic strategy.
 She met Bryn Mooser and David Darg and co-founded RYOT in 2012 in a garage in Venice.
 After pivoting into documentary, virtual reality and 360 video production, RYOT was acquired by HuffPost / AOL in April 2016 for around $15 million.

-DeWolf Swenson was a Forbes 30 Under 30 list maker in 2017 and a producer on the Emmy-winning, Oscar-nominated documentary short Body Team 12, now on HBO.
+In 2017, Swenson was named to Forbes 30 Under 30 and a producer on the Emmy-winning, Oscar-nominated documentary short Body Team 12, now on HBO.

-Variety announced that DeWolf Swenson was leaving RYOT at the end of 2017.
+In November 2017, Variety reported that Swenson was leaving RYOT at the end of 2017.
 The publication also broke the news in March 2018 that she was tapped by Guy Oseary to join Live Nation's Maverick as its first-ever "Chief Impact Officer."
 In July, 2018 she worked with artist G-Eazy to launch his first nonprofit initiative, Endless Summer Fund.